EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-1.rst

     kneaddata_read_count_table --input /opt/data/clean --output kneaddata_read_counts.txt
     less kneaddata_read_counts.txt

-|image3|\  What fraction of reads have been deemed to be contaminating?
+|image3|\  What fraction of reads were deemed to be contaminating?

 |image1|\ The reads have now be decontaminated any can be uploaded to
 ENA, one of the INSDC members.
 It is beyond the scope of this course to